Nevada community exceeds EPA arsenic standards with long-lasting media & minimal maintenance

 Arsenic Treatment System Operation

 To meet the drinking water needs of approximately 265 residential and commercial customers in Crescent Valley, Day Eng.’s plan called for the construction of a 350-gal per minute (gpm) arsenic treatment plant.
-Two 8-ft-diameter SORB 33 adsorption vessels, each containing 169 cu ft of SORB 33 arsenic removal media and able to treat 175 gpm, run in parallel.
+Two 8 ft in diameter SORB 33 adsorption vessels, each containing 169 cu ft of SORB 33 arsenic removal media and able to treat 175 gpm, run in parallel.
 Crescent Valley is currently blending the treated 13-ppm Well #5 with untreated 8-ppm Well # 4, successfully maintaining an average result of 5 ppm.

 Following seamless installation, “Everything is working excellently,” said Bruce Harland, the water system operator plant’s operator.
 “I haven’t had to backwash the system for a month because the differential pressures haven’t approached 10 psi.
 We are very happy with the way the plant is running.”